 You can achieve this common understanding through:

-Without a roadmap and a clear ownership of your data, the integration processes you will continue to struggle against misinformation and misalignment.
+Without a roadmap and a clear ownership of your data, the integration processes will continue to struggle against misinformation and misalignment.

 The amount of data we create is growing faster than ever before and is infinitely more critical to organizational success.
 But, unless you avoid these six core data integration challenges, you won’t get the most value from your applications, functions, and processes.